DataDog/documentation/content/en/real_user_monitoring/error_tracking/ios.md

 ### Add Crash Reporting

-To enable Crash Reporting, make sure to also enable [RUM][2] and/or [Logs][9].
+To enable Crash Reporting, make sure to also enable [RUM][2] and, or [Logs][9].
 Then, add the package according to your dependency manager and update your initialize snippet.

 {{< tabs >}}
 {{% tab "CocoaPods" %}}